 Especially when your spouse says repeatedly that it’s over.
 He gets furious when you try to talk about it.
 Sometimes he yells it, other times he displays no emotion, but the message is always the same, “You’re making it worse and driving me to leave faster when you try to do anything to save our marriage.”

-What makes it worse is that the departing spouse is right when she says that your trying to save the marriage pushes her away.
+What makes it worse is that the spouse who wants out is right when she says that your trying to save the marriage pushes her away.
 It usually does.
-She will get more aggravated with you, become meaner in what she says, and find a faster way out if you keep trying.
+If she wants out of the marriage, she will get more aggravated with you, become meaner in what she says, and find a faster way out if you keep trying.

 Does that mean there is no hope?
 Should you give up and accept that it’s over instead of continuing to ask how to save your marriage?